This post was most recently updated on December 8th, 2019

 We’ll get back to the top underrated things to do in San Francisco in one sec.
 Because I know it’s hard to know which neighborhood to stay in, I thought I’d throw in a quick tip.

 On any given day, the Ferry Building Marketplace brims with busy food stalls, restaurants, and markets, selling the finest specialty goods the city has to offer.
 Favorites here include Blue Bottle Coffee for the city’s best brews; Hog Island Oyster Company for mouthwatering clam chowder, scallops, and oysters; Cowgirl Creamery Artisan Cheese Shop for a delectable selection of cheeses; and Heath Ceramics for beautiful handcrafted pottery.

 On Tuesdays and Thursdays (10 a.m. to 2 p.m.) and Saturdays (8 a.m. to 2 p.m.), the Ferry Plaza Farmers Market is held outside of the Ferry Building, featuring the freshest of produce, artisanal cheeses and breads, handmade pastas, and everything else in between.

 2. Check out the street art in Clarion Alley

-Even people who live in San Francisco haven’t heard about this alley in the Mission, decked out in colorful, and often political, street art.
+Even people who live in San Francisco haven’t heard about this alley in the Mission, decked out in beautifully colorful, and often politically-charged, street art.
 If you’re a fan of murals, make sure to stroll through Clarion Alley with some friends and take lots of photos.